 click on images to enlarge

-While The Doctor’s personal relationship with Victoria has varied thanks to his different incarnation’s attitudes towards the threats facing them – the Fifth Doctor taking the situation in a serious, solemn manner while the Tenth Doctor was far more jocular about it -, he has generally retained an obvious respect for her abilities as a ruler, with the Eighth Doctor once noting that The nineteenth century and the Victorian era was his favourite time period of Earth’s history (“The Banquo Legacy”), and The Doctor often acting to protect Victoria without her knowledge (Such as the Seventh Doctor thwarting a plot to assassinate her by rapidly-evolving madman Josiah Samuel Smith who sought to take control of the British Empire (“Ghost Light”)).
+While The Doctor’s personal relationship with Victoria has varied thanks to his different incarnation’s attitudes towards the threats facing them – the Fifth Doctor taking the situation in a serious, solemn manner while the Tenth Doctor was far more jocular about it, he has generally retained an obvious respect for her abilities as a ruler, with The Doctor once noting that the nineteenth century and the Victorian era was his favourite time period of Earth’s history (“The Banquo Legacy”), and the Doctor often acting to protect Victoria without her knowledge (Such as the Seventh Doctor thwarting a plot to assassinate her by rapidly-evolving madman Josiah Samuel Smith who sought to take control of the British Empire (“Ghost Light”).
 Even Torchwood, created by Victoria to hunt The Doctor, has gone on to become a useful ally to him when the situation calls for it (Albeit because the only branch of Torchwood left active in the present is run by The Doctor’s former companion Captain Jack Harkness (“The Empty Child/The Doctor Dances” and “Everything Changes”), reflecting how Victoria’s greatest legacy is still to act in Britain’s defence even if certain branches lost their way before their destruction.